github-cloud/atlas-help/terraform/runs/how-runs-execute.html.md

 Environment, set the `TF_ATLAS_DIR`
 [environment variable](/help/terraform/runs/variables-and-configuration#environment-variables)
 to the relative path of the directory - ie. `terraform/production`.
-This is equivalent to changing directories to the appropriate path in your local shell and then executing Terraofrm.
+This is equivalent to changing directories to the appropriate path in your local shell and then executing Terraform.